 Students, faculty members, administrators, staff members, or visitors to the college are strongly encouraged to report allegations of discrimination or harassment to the Title IX Coordinator or his or her deputy.
 A report of sex discrimination or harassment should be made as soon as possible after the incident in order to facilitate an effective response.
 The longer a report is delayed, the more difficult it will be for the college to investigate.
 A person who raises a complaint may discuss with the Title IX Coordinator any situation believed to constitute sexual discrimination or harassment.
 Reports may be made by the person experiencing the discrimination or harassment or by a witness.
 Persons wishing to file an online complaint may submit the complaint via email at [email protected] Submissions may also be made in writing or in person to any Title IX Coordinator or Deputy Coordinator.

 Upon receipt of the complaint/grievance, the Title IX compliance officer will open a formal case file and notify the investigating officer and, at the appropriate time, notify the respondent and complainant.
-The Title IX Coordinator is the Vice Chancellor for Student Services, and deputies are the Dean of Students and the Human Resources Generalist.
+The Title IX Coordinator is the Dean of Student Affairs and the Human Resources Generalist.

 The assigned deputy will determine how many investigators are needed and will designate the appropriate number for the complaint.
 The lead investigator will confer with the Title IX Coordinator or his or her deputy on accommodations for the complainant or other necessary remedial short-term actions.
 The Title IX compliance officer will apprise the Vice Chancellor for the appropriate division of the grievance, or if the grievance is against a student, the Vice Chancellor of Student Services.